NormandDesmarais/GetCleanDataProject/CodeBook.md

 -std()       | StandardDeviation
 -mean()      | MeanValue
 -X, -Y, -Z   | _Xaxis, _Yaxis, _Zaxis
-BodyBody     | Body (double occurence of Body by mistake)
+BodyBody     | Body (removing double occurence from original varibale name)

 + 5) Finally, using this new table, a summary table containing the average value of each measurement per activity for each subject is generated.
 It is written in a text file named  *measurements_summary.txt*.
 The R code used to create this table, *run_analysis()*, also returns the summary table after completion.